Columbus Birth Injury Lawyer

 Proving Negligence in a Columbus Birth Injury Case

 A negligent medical professional can cause a child to suffer a serious birth injury.
 If a negligent act caused your newborn’s injury, you might seek to hold the responsible party accountable for their actions and recover damages on your child’s behalf.
-To establish liability, a Columbus birth injury attorney must show that:
+To establish liability, a Columbus birth injury lawyer must show that:

 - The medical professional had a legal obligation or duty to treat you and your baby.